It’s holiday time again! Then again, when is it NOT holiday time?

 Get yourself a luggage cover.
 Not only does it help you to identify your luggage, the luggage cover also acts as an extra security layer to prevent people from opening them.
 There are a range of designs to suit every preference!

 PERSONAL GROOMING NECESSITIES for Summer at the Beach:

 For all those days when you can’t take a proper shower or when you’re in a humid country where you tend to sweat more, you can turn to putting on some body powder!

 My all-time favourite powder is the Johnson’s baby powder (and contrary to what the bottle says, it’s not just for kids!!)
 It produces a really therapeutic effect that soothes.
 Try it and you’ll know. 🙂

 You’ll realise that sweating in humid, tropical islands can be quite a bane.
 It’s really tough to keep yourself feeling fresh if you constantly walk around a lot.

 3. Body soap

 When you’re living the tropical life, you’ll find yourself perspiring a lot more.
 It’s perfectly normal – islands tend to be more humid.
-Keep yourself feeling fresh all the time by washing your body with great smelling soap.
+Keep yourself feeling fresh all the time by including these great-smelling soap into your summer packing list.